FZJ-INM1-BDA/siibra-api/README.md

 ## Documentation

-coming soon

-## Usage examples

-A list of all API endpoints and a playground to directly test it can be found here:
+The documentation of the api and all endpoints is done by swagger.

+In addition to the documentation of each API endpoint, a playground is provided for direct testing.

 [Swagger API](https://siibra-api-stable.apps.hbp.eu/v1_0/docs#/)